 Preliminary stages of squamous cell carcinoma

-However, there are preliminary stages to squamous cell carcinoma that allow it to be recognised early.
+However, there are preliminary stages to squamous cell carcinoma that allow it to be recognised earlier.

 Actinic keratosis

 Areas of skin affected by actinic keratosis feel rough, generally remain skin-coloured and spread laterally on sun-exposed skin.
-In ten percent of cases it will develop into SCC.
+In ten percent of cases, this precancerous condition will develop into a carcinoma, leading to SCC.
 So finding and treating actinic keratosis early on can prevent the development of non-melanoma skin cancer.

 Bowen’s disease

 Bowen’s disease looks similar to a rash or psoriasis.
-It appears as changes to the skin that have clear borders but an irregular shape.
+As a precancerous condition, it appears as changes to the skin that have clear borders but an irregular shape.
 Unlike actinic keratosis, these patches of skin may also occur in areas of the body that are not exposed to direct UV radiation.
 If left untreated, they lead to squamous cell carcinoma in around five percent of cases.

 Diagnosis

 If non-melanoma skin cancer is suspected, the first step is for a dermatologist to feel the affected areas of skin and examine them with a dermatoscope.
-Then, if the dermatologist still suspects skin cancer, a biopsy will be carried out under local anaesthetic.
+Then, if the dermatologist still suspects skin cancer, a biopsy will be carried out.
 The tissue sample will then be sent for further investigation in the laboratory.

 Under some circumstances the area in question will be removed entirely during the initial examination.
 Further tests will subsequently be carried out to see whether it is non-melanoma skin cancer or not, and whether further treatment will be needed.